[ Printer Friendly Version ] [ Report Abuse ]

 Hugo is sitting quietly in his corner with his big mug of hot chocolate in front of him.
 He just looks so out of place.
 His posture the picture of discomfort.
 He’s fiddling with his hands, looking down at the table.
-I might just offer him the lunch menu.
-When I start to walk in his diretions a girl walks in.
+I might just offer him the lunch menu, just to give him something else to look at.
+I start walking in his direction when a girl walks in.
 Her coat reaches her knees and her big, dark red scarf is wrapped around her neck several times.
 Her hands are hiding deep in her pockets as she looks around awkwardly.
 Her face turns to the corner Hugo is sitting in and the anxious expression melts away.
 With a few quick steps she’s reached the corner.

 So this must be Rena.
 She’s quite pretty, I suppose.
 Her long brown hair is pulled up in a messy bun.
 Her round face glows with delight as Hugo helps her out of her coat, stealing a kiss so secretly I almost missed it.
 Very gentlemanly of you mister Hugo.